-Review the route segments under consideration for the new transmission line
+Review the route options under consideration for the new transmission line.

-Explore the routing criteria PSE is using to evaluate route segments
+Explore the routing criteria PSE is using to evaluate route options.

-Compare route segments using available data and metrics
+Compare route options using available data and metrics.

 Thank you for visiting this site to learn more about PSE’s effort to improve electric reliability on Bainbridge Island and share your feedback.

-- The Community Sounding Board will review the route options at their next meeting and share their feedback with PSE.
+- The Community Sounding Board will review the preferred route at their next meeting and share their feedback with PSE.